 In another informal exit conference on August 13, the second auditor provided LAB with a document entitled "Results of Outreach and Training Grant #FFOT98012MD" (Exhibit 4) which was based upon a review of training, travel expense, salaries and equipment for OTAG I for 1999, 2000 and a portion of 2001.
 The auditor claimed that "some of the OTAG federal funds were used directly/indirectly towards lobbying activities."
 The activities cited were attendance by the coordinator and another attorney at several conferences and payment for a NAHT telephone call in April 2000.
 The allocated costs claimed for these items totaled \$1,466,19.
 There was no allegation of "lobbying" elected officials.
 The auditor stated that, because lobbying appeared as an optional activity on the agenda of the conferences, the entire cost of the conferences would be disallowed.
-The Deputy Director explained again that LAB did not lobby and provided a statement from the project coordinator regarding her activities during the conferences, which statement was faxed to the auditors on August 22, 2002.
+The Deputy Director explained again that LAB did not lobby and provided a statement from the project coordinator no August 22, 2002.
 (Exhibit 5)